![]() |

 AGNI

 Accepts poetry and prose.
 "We look for writing that catches experience before the crusts of habit form—poetry and prose that resist ideas about what a certain kind of writing “should do.”
 We seek out writers who tell their truths in their own words and convince us as we read that we’ve found something no one else could have written."
 See submission periods.
+Has begun charging a fee for online submissions.
+No fee for snail mail.

 Payment: $10 per printed (or printed-out) page for accepted prose, and $20 per page for accepted poetry, up to a maximum of $150.